-It’s a big book after all.
-In fact, it’s lots of books, all related but different and often written in different styles and genres.
+It’s a big book, after all.
+In fact, there are lots of books, all related but different, and often written in different styles and genres.

 What book of the Bible should I start with?

 The first thing a lot of people want to know is where you should start.
 With the Bible being a collection of texts, you could technically start anywhere.

 One option is to start at the beginning, in Genesis, and read it from front to back.
 One benefit of this is seeing the full arc of the Bible story unfold in front of you.

 Yes, that’s right.
 Although the Bible is a collection of different texts with different authors, themes, and mini-narratives, it’s actually one big story.
 A larger meta-narrative that covers creation, fall, exile, redemption, the start of the church, and new creation.
 If you want to read more about how we fit into this overarching Bible story, have a read of this.

 How To Read The Bible Effectively